 A complete guide to the absolute best things to do in Cairns for adventure travellers.
-Explore Australia’s best tropical adventure destination with Cairns attractions such as epic waterfalls, untamed rainforest and reef-lined island gems.
+Explore Australia’s best tropical adventure destination with Cairns unmissable attractions including epic waterfalls, untamed rainforest and reef-lined island gems.

 When it comes to the ultimate Australian travel experience, Cairns is up there with the best.
 This list of the best things to do in Cairns Australia is perfect if you’re looking to design your own self-guided Cairns travel itinerary.